Shakermixer/XL2RVN/README.md

 #### Ethereum

-smart contract platform on a L1 blockchain which shifted recently from PoW to PoS with underlying token called Ether.
+Smart contract platform on a L1 blockchain which shifted recently from PoW to PoS with underlying token called Ether.

 The underlying EVM represents a shared state machine that consumes opcodes, which can be compiled from Solidity or Vyper.